vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/products.md

 2. To choose a specific option call the pickers `chooseOption` which will update the state of the options in the choices list based on the currently chosen options.
 The list is updated in-place so there is no need to get the list from the picker again:

-    <pre>[picker chooseOption:option];
-   [self displayChoices:optionChoices];
+    <pre>NSArray *chosenOptions = picker.chosenOptions;</pre>

+3. If you want to know what the currently chosen options are, you can find this out quickly using the `getChosenOptions` method.
+Like the list of option choices, when changes are made this list is updated in-place:

+	<b> CODE SNIPPET</b>

-3. You can find out which variants match your currently choices using the `variants` method of the picker:
+4. You can find out which variants match your currently choices using the `variants` method of the picker:

     <pre>NSArray *variants = [picker variants];</pre>

-4. Once a desired option has been selected for each choice, the number of variants returned will either be `1` (the desired variant) or `0` (no variants available that match the current selection).
+5. Once a desired option has been selected for each choice, the number of variants returned will either be `1` (the desired variant) or `0` (no variants available that match the current selection).

-5. If you want to deselect an already chosen option, use the pickers `unchooseOption` or `reset` methods to remove one or all previously chosen option(s):
+6. If you want to deselect an already chosen option, use the pickers `unchooseOption` or `reset` methods to remove one or all previously chosen option(s):

     <pre>// Unchoose a single option
    [picker unchooseOption:option];